 During these prime days of the mela, the animal traders also start leaving the fair.
 But the show goes on to keep the tourists entertained.
-A local from Pushkar told me that camels also dance towards the end of the Pushkar mela.
+A local from Pushkar told me that camels also dance towards the end of the Pushkar Mela.

-Having no intention and heart to see camels dance at the instruction of humans, I was happy to leave the fair early before it became a touristy affair.
+Not having the heart to see camels dance at the instruction of humans, I was happy to leave the fair early before it became a touristy affair.

 My Stay in Pushkar, Rajasthan.

 I stayed at Saral Shambhala, the eco hut and luxury tents located in the Chawandiya Village of district Pushkar.